How-to

 Probe & Scanner Detection

-How the edge_404_probe detector surfaces reconnaissance activity (WordPress kits, secrets hunters, tenant-targeted scans) that every volume-based detector misses.
+How the probe detector surfaces reconnaissance activity (WordPress kits, secrets hunters, tenant-targeted scans) that every volume-based detector misses.

 Most detectors fire on traffic volume — "this ASN sent 12× its usual requests", "this path bypassed cache at 3× the rate".
 That works for scraping and credential stuffing, but it's blind to the activity that happens before those attacks: reconnaissance.